antross/tracer/README.md

 A collection of interoperability differences found while building this project.

+### `document.location`

+1. In Edge, `document.location` and most properties on it are configurable.
+   In Chrome and Firefox they are not.

 ### `history.state`

 1. In Edge, `history.state` returns a new instance each call.